Microscope Z-Stage knob plus Keyboard Emulation controlled by serial dialogue

 Serial.println(" ");

-Serial.println("Which kind of rotation is required ?");
+Serial.println("Which kind of rotation is required (CCW rotations don't include keypress nor delays)?");

 while (Serial.available() == 0) {